openvinotoolkit/openvino_tensorflow/docs/BUILD.md

         python3 build_ovtf.py --use_tensorflow_from_location=/path/to/tensorflow/build/ --openvino_version=2022.1.0 --cxx11_abi_version=0

-Select the `help` option of `build_ovtf.py` script to learn more about various build options.
+Use the `help` option of `build_ovtf.py` script to learn more about various build options.

         python3 build_ovtf.py --help